edgexfoundry/go-mod-messaging/README.md

  The best way to construct the `Optional` map is to use the provided [mqttOptionalConfigurationBuilder](./messaging/mqtt/configuration.go) struct which gives the additional benefit of ensuring the expected types for each property is correct.

-#### Redis Streams
+#### Redis Pub/Sub

 Requirement: Redis version 5+

-The RedisStreams client implementation uses Redis to accept, store, and distribute messages to appropriate consumer.
+The Redis Pub/Sub client implementation uses Redis to accept, store, and distribute messages to appropriate consumer.
-This is achieved by treating each topic as a Redis stream.
-Publishing and subscribing takes place within a Redis stream and is abstracted by the RedisStreams client, so you can interact with the RedisStreams implementation of the MessagingClient as you would with other implementations.
+This is achieved by treating each topic as a Redis Pub/Sub channel.
+Publishing and subscribing takes place within a Redis Pub/Sub and is abstracted by the Redis Pub/Sub client, so you can interact with the Redis Pub/Sub implementation of the MessagingClient as you would with other implementations.

-The RedisStreams client abstraction allows for the following additional configuration properties:
+The Redis Pub/Sub client abstraction allows for the following additional configuration properties:

 - Password